ModiaSim/Modia.jl/docs/src/TinyModia.md

 By using `Redeclare`, a new model based on a Resistor is used for `C` and the usual merge semantics with the previously defined model of `C` is not used.

-The above examples are available in file FilterCircuit.jl.
+The above examples are available in file `FilterCircuit.jl`.

 # 3 Simulation